object-oriented-python/object-oriented-programming/doc/source/5_exceptions.rst

 .. _typesafe_fib:

 .. code-block:: python3
     :emphasize-lines: 6,7,8
-   :caption: A version of the Fibonacci function which raises an
-             exception if a non-integer type is passed as the argument.
+    :caption: A version of the Fibonacci function which raises an exception if a non-integer type is passed as the argument.
+    :linenos:

     from numbers import Integral

     def typesafe_fib(n):
         """Return the n-th Fibonacci number, raising an exception if a non-integer is passed as n."""
         if not isinstance(n, Integral):
                 raise TypeError(
                         f"fib expects an integer, not a {type(n).__name__}") if n == 0:
             return 0
         elif n == 1:
             return 1
         else:
             return fib(n-2) + fib(n-1)

 If we now pass a non-integer value to this function, we observe the following:

 .. code-block:: ipython3

+    In [1]: from fibonacci import typesafe_fib
     In [2]: typesafe_fib(1.5)
     ---------------------------------------------------------------------------
     TypeError                                 Traceback (most recent call last)